TheRealDanilson/SinkedSea/README.md

 Demo:
 Within the `examples` folder are programs that demo specific features of `SinkedSea`.
 These can be run without any modification.

-For quickly run the demo programs, use the `demo.sh` script.
+To quickly run the demo programs, use the `demo.sh` script.
 Below are some short descriptions of the demo programs

 `build/SinkedSea examples/atomic_increment.ss` Demonstrates multiple threads incrementing a global variable atomically using channels